Big Island of Hawaii Visitor Guide

 Hawaii Vacation Villas in Resort Communities

-The south Kohala coast is where you will find Waikoloa Beach and the surrounding vacation rentals and Waikoloa Village which feature shops and restaurants.
-This area also features the Anchialine ponds, which host a wide variety of sea life.
+The south Kohala coast is where you will find the Waikoloa Resort and many vacation rentals.
+Waikoloa Village, just up the slopes, features shops and restaurants.
+This area also contains the Anchialine ponds, which host a unique ecosystem.
 Nearby you will also find Anaeho'omalu Bay, which is home to Ku'uali'i and Kahapapa Fishponds.
-One of our favorite places to watch the sunset along and have a few drinks is the Lava Lava Beach Club.
+One of our favorite places to watch the sunset and have a few drinks is the Lava Lava Beach Club.
 Everyone usually makes their way down to Lava Lava at some point during their stay!

 Mauna Lani Resort

-Nestled along the sunny Kohala coast is the gorgeous Mauna Lani Resort.
-Mauna Lani means, “Mountain Reaching Heaven,” and as the perfect place to relax and enjoy the gorgeous scenery of the Big Island.
+Nestled further up along the sunny Kohala coast is the gorgeous Mauna Lani Resort.
+Mauna Lani means “Mountain Reaching Heaven” and is the perfect place to relax and enjoy the gorgeous scenery of the Big Island.
 This area is the perfect blend of nature, culture, and quiet Hawaiian living!

 Puako - Big Island

-Puako is a small oceanfront community along the Kohala coast and it is nearby Hapuna Beach.
-This is one of the driest areas on the Big Island and offers some of our most exclusive vacation rentals.
-Puako’s most exciting attraction is a large collection of petroglyphs that are carved into the volcanic rocks.
-Here it you can see over 3000 of these ancient rock drawings, an incredible glimpse into Hawaiian history!
-Puako is perfect for couples or those who are looking for a quiet an exclusive escape.
-Our favorite activity here is to stroll along the shore and explore the tide pools which are home to a variety of marine life.
+Puako is a small oceanfront community along the Kohala coast near Hapuna Beach.
+This is one of the driest areas on the Big Island and offers some charming vacation rentals.
+In Puako you will find a lot of petroglyphs carved into volcanic rocks.
+Here you can see over 3,000 of these ancient rock drawings, offering an incredible glimpse into Hawaiian history!
+Puako can be attractive for couples or those looking for a quiet location.
+Our favorite activity here is strolling along the shore and exploring the tidal pools home to various marine life.

 Mauna Kea Resort

-Mauna Kea is one of the most popular areas of the Big Island and offers Oceanview luxury villas, and condo rentals.
-This area was built around the white sandy beaches of Hapuna and Kauna’oa and get this namesake from the world’s tallest mountain, Mauna Kea.
-Maunakea is only 30 minutes north of the airport and it is 2 ½ hours from Hawaii Volcanoes National Park.
+Mauna Kea is one of Big Island's most popular resort areas and offers ocean-view luxury villa and condo rentals.
+This area was built around the white sandy beaches of Hapuna and Kauna'oa, and gets its namesake from the world's tallest mountain, Mauna Kea.
+Mauna Kea is only 30 minutes north of the airport and about 2 ½ hours from Hawaii Volcanoes National Park.